 14.1.
 Timeliness Length of time between data availability and the event or phenomenon they describe.

-The data are published 20 days after the end of the reference month (T + 20), 80 days after the end of the reference quarter (T + 80) and 125 days after the end of the reference year (T + 125).
+The data are published 20 days after the end of the reference month (T + 20), 80 days after the end of the reference quarter (T + 80), 110 days after the end of the reference quarter (T + 110) and 80 days after the end of the reference year (T + 80).

 14.2.
 Punctuality Time lag between the actual delivery of the data and the target date when it should have been delivered.